mideind/GreynirEngine/README.rst

 as `enhanced by Scott and Johnstone <https://www.sciencedirect.com/science/article/pii/S0167642309000951>`__.

-Greynir employs the `Tokenizer <https://pypi.org/project/tokenizer/>`__ package, by the same authors, to tokenize text.
+Greynir employs the `Tokenizer <https://pypi.org/project/tokenizer/>`__ package, by the same authors, to tokenize text, and uses `BinPackage <https://pypi.org/project/islenska/>`__ as its database of Icelandic vocabulary and morphology.

 ********
 Examples